equalitie/ouinet/README.md

 Otherwise you may manually [modify your browser's settings][Firefox proxy] to:

   - Make the client (listening on port `localhost:8077` here) its HTTP proxy
-  - Make sure that `localhost` is not listed in the *No Proxy for* field
   - Check *Use this proxy for all protocols* (mostly for HTTPS)

 [Firefox proxy]: http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox